RedPitaya/Documentation/developerGuide/hardware/ext_modules/sdr_module/sdr_module.rst

 #.
 Check that the jumper is configured as shown in the figure above.
 #.
 Check that the SD card is still inserted.
 #.
 Check that your Ethernet cable is still connected.
 #.
-Reconnect the power supply (5V 2A) to restart the Red Pitaya.
+Reconnect the power supply (5 V, 2 A) to restart the Red Pitaya.
 #.
 Connect the antenna
 #.
-Connect the SDR transceiver to the 13.8V 3A power supply.
+Connect the SDR transceiver to the 13.8 V, 3 A power supply.

 	.. note::